MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-connect-nodes-to-arc-gateway.md

 If you need to configure the Arc proxy on your Azure Stack HCI nodes before starting the Arc registration process, follow the instructions at [Configure proxy settings for Azure Stack HCI, version 23H2](../manage/configure-proxy-settings-23h2.md).

-Ensure that you configure the proxy and the bypass list for all your Azure HCI cluster nodes.
+Ensure that you configure the proxy and the bypass list for all your Azure Stack HCI cluster nodes.

 ### Step 2: Get the ArcGatewayID